Lychee Ice Cream Recipe with Chocolate is so much fun! Its tropical, fresh flavor is delicious, and the bits of chocolate put it over the top.

 - 2¼ cups low-fat milk

 - ¾ cup heavy cream

 - 5 egg yolks

 - 1 teaspoon vanilla extract

-Pour the milk and cream into a medium-sized sauce pot and over medium heat, scald it.
+- Pour the milk and cream into a medium-sized sauce pot and over medium heat and scald it.
 Tiny bubbles will appear on the edges of the pot and it should be very hot, but not boiling.
 Remove from the heat to cool a bit.

-Stir in the chocolate chips and serve!
-(Or freeze until you're ready.)
+- Stir in the chocolate chips and serve!
+(Or mix in the chips and freeze until you're ready.)